 The world of coaching might seem like a tough place to navigate for a new coach – even for a veteran it sometimes is!
 That is why finding your own niche is important in order to help you understand what you stand for as a coach as well as integrate it with your passion and interest in order to create a career that is truly fulfilling.

 Whether you’re new or if you have been in the coaching business for some time and don’t have a niche yet, now would be a good time to select one.
-Picking a niche is not just limited to finding fulfilment in what you do as a coach – it also helps differentiate you from your peers and shows your ideal client your areas of expertise.
+From all the different niches, picking one for yourself is not just limited to finding fulfilment in what you do as a coach – it also helps differentiate you from your peers and shows your ideal client your areas of expertise.

 The clearer your niche is, the clearer it will be to your prospective client whether you are a good match for them to work with, provided it is communicated effectively.